 Xcaret sits on a remarkable piece of land, sitting right on the ocean with acres of dense jungle.
 It offers an incredible amount of amazing nature, cultural and adventure activities, including an underground river, all kinds of animal exhibits, swimming with dolphins, sharks or stingrays, a really fun Children’s World, a Butterfly Pavilion, and so much more.

 If you only go to one eco-adventure park during your stay, this should be it.
-Book your experience online in advance and save 10-15%.
+Book your experience in advance and save 10-15%.

 For more information on the Xcaret experience, please visit to our two full-length blog posts: